wootaw/doc-digger/README.md

 Or install it yourself as:

-    $ gem install restwoods
+    $ gem install doc-digger

 ## Basic Usage

-RESTWoods is a tool for generating RESTful web API documentation by analyzing block comments.
-Below is a simple example showing some of the more common features of RESTWoods in documenting parts of the Twitter API that created by Grape.
+DocDigger is a tool for generating RESTful web API documentation by analyzing block comments.
+Below is a simple example showing some of the more common features of DocDigger in documenting parts of the Twitter API that created by Grape.

 ```ruby
 module Twitter